converged-computing/cloud-select/README.md

 - should we allow currency outside USD?
 Probably not for now.
 - could eventually support different resource types (beyond compute or types of prices, e.g., pre-emptible vs. on demand)
 - aws instance listing (based on regions) should validate regions - an invalid regions simply returns no results
-- for AWS description, when appropriate convert to TB (like Google does)

 ## 😁️ Contributors 😁️